opentracing-contrib/python-flask/README.md

 arguments for the tracer.trace() decorator are any number of attributes (as strings) of flask.Request that you wish to set as tags on the created span.

-If you wish to access a span for a request, you can call `tracer.get_span(request)` for that request.
-If this is the current request, this is `_request_ctx_stack.top.request`.
+If you wish to access the span for the current request, you can call `tracer.get_span()`.
+If you wish to access the span for a different active request, you can call `tracer.get_span(request)` for that request.

 ## Examples